asier-ortiz/asierortiz.com/README.md

 ## 🔄 CI/CD Workflows

-This project uses GitHub Actions to ensure high quality before deployment:
+This project uses GitHub Actions to ensure code quality and automate deployment:

+- **Semantic Release**: Automatically determines the next version, updates the changelog, tags the release, and publishes it to GitHub based on commit messages.
-- **Validate RSS Feed**: Automatically checks that the generated RSS feed (`/feed.xml`) is valid.
+- **Validate RSS Feed**: Checks that the generated RSS feed (`/feed.xml`) is valid after each push.
-- **Check Broken Links**: Scans the site after each build to ensure there are no broken links.
+- **Check Broken Links**: Scans the site for broken links after each build to ensure reliability.
-- **Continuous Deployment**: After successful validation, the site is automatically deployed to Netlify.
+- **Continuous Deployment**: If all validations pass, the site is automatically deployed to Netlify.

 ---